Cappadocian Greeks: Literature

+Early

 The Persian poet Rumi (1207–1273), whose name means "Roman", referring to his residence amongst the "Roman" Greek speakers of Cappadocia, wrote a few poems in Cappadocian Greek.
 These verses are one of the earliest literary attestations of the spoken Cappadocian vernacular.

-Contemporary literature
+Contemporary

 The Cappadocian Greek-American immigrant and renowned Hollywood director Elia Kazan wrote a book "America, America" about his uncle, who grew up in Cappadocia in an environment of increasing persecution.
 Sent on foot by his father as a teenager, with the entire family savings, to Istanbul, Elia's uncle was supposed to establish a new life and, eventually, to bring the rest of the family to the city.
 In the end Elia's uncle traveled much further, to America, later fulfilling his filial duty and bringing his family over as well.
 Kazan made his book into an Academy Award-winning movie America, America in 1963.

 Cuisine

 The Cappadocian Greeks continued a number of Anatolian culinary traditions passed down since Byzantine times.
-These include the preparing of wind-cured meats known as pastirma, a delicacy called in Byzantine times "paston," along with the use of the ubiquitous Central Anatolian spinach-like herb madimak to make dishes such as a variant of spanikopita.
+These include the preparing of wind-cured meats known as pastirma, a delicacy called in Byzantine times "paston", along with the use of the ubiquitous Central Anatolian spinach-like herb madimak to make dishes such as a variant of spanikopita.

+Settlements

+Settlements traditionally inhabited by Greek-speaking Cappadocian population in the past: